cloudfour/SimpleSlideView/README.md

 ## Building from source

-SimpleSlideView is written in [CoffeeScript](http://coffeescript.org/).
 We've included a [Grunt](http://gruntjs.com/) config file to make it easy to contribute.
-With [node.js](http://gruntjs.com/) installed, `cd` to the project directory and follow these steps:
+With [node.js](http://nodejs.org/) installed, `cd` to the project directory and follow these steps:

 1. Install the Grunt CLI (if you haven't already): `npm install -g grunt-cli`
 1. Install other dependencies: `npm install`
 1. Watch the source file for changes: `grunt`

-As you save `simpleslideview.coffee`, the Grunt task will compile and minify automatically.
+As you save `lib/simpleslideview.js`, the Grunt task will uglify and minify automatically (into `lib/simpleslideview.min.js`).
 You can stop this by hitting `Ctrl+C`.

 ## License